JuliaImages/juliaimages.github.io/docs/src/api_comparison.md

 # Comparison with other image processing frameworks

 The following table may be useful for people migrating from other frameworks, and for identifying missing functionality in JuliaImages.
-Note that there are packages like `DICOM.jl` which have not been integrated into more general frameworks; such functionality is not documented here.
-This table is certainly not complete (corrections are welcome).
+Note that there are relevant packages which have not been integrated into more general frameworks or hosted at JuliaImages (e.g., `DICOM.jl`, etc.); such functionality is not documented here.
+This table is certainly not complete, and additions/corrections are welcome.

 | Operation                             | JuliaImages                               | scikit-image + NumPy              | Matlab (ImageProcessing + ComputerVision) |
 |---------------------------------------|-------------------------------------------|-----------------------------------|-------------------------------------------|